Snow White Roll Cake

-Snow White Roll Cake with White Chocolate Mousse Filling
+Snow White Roll Cake

-- ¼ cup (60ml) milk (I used whole milk, but 2% will do)
+- ¼ cup (60ml) milk Note 2

-- 4 tablespoons (55gr) unsalted butter, melted
+- 4 tablespoons (55g) unsalted butter melted

-- 2-3 tablespoons powdered sugar, for dusting only
+- 2-3 tablespoons powdered sugar for dusting

-- 1 ¼ cup heavy (whipping) cream, divided
+- 1 ¼ cups (300ml) heavy whipping cream divided

-- M&M’s Holiday Minis, crushed for decorating
+- M&M’s Holiday Minis crushed for topping

 - Preheat the oven to 350°F (177°C).
-Line a baking sheet (16.5 x 11.38 x 1 inches) with parchment paper, or silicone mat and spray with cooking spray.
+Line a baking sheet (16.5 x 11.38 x 1 inches) with parchment paper, or silicone mat.